When HDFS is enabled, user access to HDFS requires legal permissions in order to operate HDFS properly, such as read data, create folders and others.

 - When permissions are enabled for HDFS, the services must be set up (such as /spark-history for spark, and /tmp/$user/ for yarn).

-Sticky bit can be set for a folder to prevent users other than superuser/file owner/dir owner from deleting files/folders in the folder (even if other users have rwx permissions on the folder).
-For example: For example:
+Sticky bit can be set for a folder to prevent users other than superuser/file owner/dir owner from deleting files/folders in the folder (even if other users have rwx permissions on the folder), for example:

 #That is, adding numeral 1 as the first digit hadoop fs -chmod 1777 /tmp hadoop fs -chmod 1777 /spark-history hadoop fs -chmod 1777 /user/hive/warehouse